Famous cases, events and people

 In 1887, Steele was promoted to Superintendent, and charged with the task of restoring order in the Kootenay, where there were a great number of problems due to tensions between the native and white people.
 He was then ordered to do the same thing in the Macleod district, where there were not only problems between native and white people, but there was also a high level of crime with rustlers, horse thieves, outlaws and smugglers.
 In 1898, Steele was ordered to go north to the Yukon, to be in charge of maintaining law and order among the thousands of people who came to the area as part of the gold rush.
 He was policeman, magistrate and controller of rations under the very trying times of people seeking their fortunes and unprepared for the weather conditions.

-In 1900, the year after the outbreak of the Boer War in South Africa, Steele was responsible for the raising and training of the group of mounted riflemen named the Strathcona Horse.
+In 1900, the year after the outbreak of the South African War, Steele was responsible for the raising and training of the group of mounted riflemen named the Strathcona Horse.
 Later that year, Steele left Canada to go to South Africa, where he was instrumental in the creation of the South African Constabulary.

 It is easy to see why the name Sam Steele is so well recognized today.
 With all of the work he did, he was not only important to the history of the North West Mounted Police, but he also played a very important role in the history of Canada.
 Superintendent Steele died in London, England, in 1919.